Hammerspoon/hammerspoon/extensions/doc/hsdocs/hsminweb/functions.md

 </div>
 </td></tr></table>

 The use of the predefined `headers._.minimalHTMLResponseHeaders` provides a minimal set of response headers necessary for an HTML response.
-As stated above, see the appropriate documentation for more information on other defaults provided by the `_` key in `headers`.

-#### Custom Default Error Function (Catch-All)
+### Custom Default Error Function (Catch-All)

 The default error function is used to generate the output for any error which does not already have a handler.
 By default, this is the only error function actually defined in an `hs.httpserver.hsminweb` instance, and it uses the status code list in `hs.httpserver.hsminweb.statusCodes` to determine the text of the title and in the first line of the default output.
 Defining your own default error handler is very similar to defining a specific error handler, but takes an additional argument specifying the requested error status code.
 You can define a custom handler like this: